ietf-gitwg/using-github/draft-ietf-git-using-github.md

 responsible for determining if there is interest in using GitHub and making a consensus call to determine if a the proposed policy and use is acceptable.

-Chairs SHOULD involve Area Directors any decision to use GitHub for anything more than managing of drafts.
+Chairs MUST involve Area Directors any decision to use GitHub for anything more than managing of drafts.

 While a document editor can still use GitHub independently for documents that